aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/autofitteroptions/_index.md

 ```

-the max row height(in unit of Point) when autofitting rows.
+Gets the max row height(in unit of Point) when autofitting rows.

 **Returns:**
 double